esphome/esphome-docs/components/sensor/rotary_encoder.rst

   the knob further will not decrease the number.
 Defaults to no minimum.
 - **max_value** (*Optional*, int): The maximum value this rotary encoder will go to, turning the knob further will not increase the number.
 Defaults to no maximum.
+- **publish_initial_value** (*Optional*, boolean): Controls whether the value is published upon start of ESPHome.
+By default the value is only published when it changes, causing an "unknown" value at first.
+If you set this option to true, the value is published once after boot and when it changes.
+Defaults to ``false``.
 - **on_clockwise** (*Optional*, :ref:`Automation <automation>`): Actions to be performed when the knob is turned clockwise.
 See :ref:`sensor-rotary_encoder-triggers`.
 - **on_anticlockwise** (*Optional*, :ref:`Automation <automation>`): Actions to be performed when